SeaOfNodes/Simple/chapter10/README.md

 The core ideas regarding `Memory` are:

 * The program starts with a single `Memory` value that encapsulates the whole of available memory.
-* Each `struct` type carves out this memory such that all instances of a particular field in a given struct goes into the same slice.
-We can identify this via "alias classes".
+* Each `struct` type carves out this memory such that all instances of a particular field in a given struct goes into an "alias class".

 ### Alias Classes